microconfig/microconfig/README.md

 ## Service configuration types

 It's convenient to have different kinds of configuration and keep it in different files:
+* Deploy configuration (the configuration used by deployment tools that describes where/how to deploy your service, like artifact repository settings, container params).
-* Process configuration (the configuration used by deployment tools to start your services, like memory limit, VM params, etc.).
+* Process configuration (the configuration used by deployment tools to start your service with right params, like memory limits, VM params, etc.).
 * Application configuration (the configuration that your service reads after start-up and uses in runtime).
-* Library specific templates (for instance, Dockerfile, kafka.conf, cassandra.yaml, etc.)
-* Static files/scripts to run before/after your service start-up.
 * Environment variables.
 * Secret configuration (note, you should not store in a VCS any sensitive information, like passwords.
 In a VCS you can store references(keys) to passwords, and keep passwords in special secured stores(like Vault) or at least in encrypted files on environment machines).
+* Library specific templates (for instance, Dockerfile, kafka.conf, cassandra.yaml, etc.)
+* Static files/scripts to run before/after your service start-up.

+Microconfig detects the configuration type by the config file extension.
+The default configuration for config types:
+* .yaml or *.properties for the application configuration.
+* .proc or *.process for the process configuration.
+* *.deploy for the deployment configuration.
+* *.env for environment variables.
+* *.secret for the secret configuration.
+* For static files - see the 'Templates files' section.

+You can use all the configuration types or only some of them.
+Also you can override the default extensions or add your own.

 # Basic folder layout
 Let’s take a look at a basic folder layout that you can keep in a dedicated repository.